Should you include study abroad experience on your resume?

 Studying abroad also demonstrates that you’re independent and open-minded — two soft skills valued by employers because they make you easier to work with.

 However, if you’re already many years into your career, you probably have more relevant professional experience to put on your resume.
 If this is the case for you, don’t include study abroad experience when you write your resume.

 Where to put study abroad on a resume (3 sections)

-There are three sections on your resume that you can put study abroad experience:
+There are three parts of your resume where you can put study abroad experience: